stellar-deprecated/anchor-ux-guidelines/README.md

 ## This document describes guidelines for anchors in order to provide amazing UX to users. ##

+Good user experience (UX) is important: it creates obvious and seamless flows for users to follow which in turn reduces user error and increases trust in the product.
+The more high-quality your UX is, the more likely users will continue to use and have faith in your integration.

+Additionally, wallets are protective of their users’ experience for the same reason and will not want to offer your service unless the UX is up to their expectations.
+When we bring new anchors to a wallet, they do their own due diligence and evaluate your service, and submit feedback if they have any.
+This feedback will include UX suggestions if they see anything they’d like changed.
+Once the issues are resolved, they'll integrate your service and your application will officially be launched to the public.

 ### Guideline ###
 #### Loading States ####
 All loading states should have a clear interface feedback, such as a loading bar or a spinner.